kayleehou/myproject/_posts/2023-1-24-digitaldivide.md

 What kind of data could you capture at N@tM to make the evening interesting?
 Perhaps use this data to impress Teachers during finals week.
 - I could keep a record of each project and write down points that I liked about it or parts of the project that inspired me and how I could potentially use it for trimester 3.

+# Big Ideas 5.5 Legal and Ethical Concerns
+When you create a GitHub repository it requests a license type.
+Review the license types in relationship to this Tech Talk and make some notes in your personal blog.
+- They ask for a SSH private and public key that you generate, and are used to authenticate and establish an encrypted connection between client and remote machine over the internet.

+In your blog, summarize the discussions and personal analysis on Software Licenses/Options, Digital Rights, and other Legal and Ethical thoughts from this College Board topic.
+- Some types of licenses include open source MIT and GPL licenses.
+MIT licenses allows using code freely and distributing closed source versions, the author would want informal credit such as mentioning their name.
+Closed source means a private project.
+GPL license let's people do anything they want except distributing closed source versions.
+In computer science, you must cite your sources, even images!

+Make a license for your personal (blog) and Team repositories for the CPT project.
+Be sure to have a license for both Team GitHub repositories (frontend/backend).
+Document license(s) you picked and why.
+FYI, frontend, since it is built on GitHub pages may come with a license and restrictions.
+Document in blog how team made license choice and process of update.
+-

+# 5.6 Big Idea 5.6 Safe Computing
+Describe PII you have seen on project in CompSci Principles.
+- I've seen login features on people's projects that require personal information such as email or names.

+What are your feelings about PII and your personal exposure?
+- For PII, most of the time, if my personal information isn't required, I don't fill it out, just to be as private as possible.
+Sometimes, I change random information I can such as birthday, and I don't usually put my last name when signing up for websites, I'll use an initial.
+If it's for entertainment, like signing up for Spotify, I won't use specific personal information, but if it's for college, I provide the accurate required info.

+Describe good and bad passwords?
+What is another step that is used to assist in authentication.
+- A good password is one that cannot be easily guessed, it should include numbers, letters (capitals and lowercase) and special characters.
+You should also have different passwords for different websites.
+Bad passwords are simple and don't include different types of characters and are the same for everything.

+Try to describe Symmetric and Asymmetric encryption.
+- Symmetric encryption utilizes the same secret key to encrypt and decrypt sensitive information.
+Asymmetric encryption uses linked public and private key pairs and decrypt sender and recipients private data.
+Github uses asymmetric encryption.

+Provide an example of encryption we used in AWS deployment.
+- We use ports and keys so that every person's website is deployed on a unique port.

+Describe a phishing scheme you have learned about the hard way.
+Describe some other phishing techniques.
+- One time, I got an email that said I got into an exclusive community, but they just wanted donations lol.
+Phishing techniques often include using emails, links on the internet or appealing advertisements.